 I owe my writing career to Michael Jackson.

 In 1987, starting my sophomore year in high school, I was a bit adrift, more withdrawn than I’d ever been.
 People who had been my friends in middle school had gone in a different direction without me.
 But people I had been friends with back in grade school were coming back into my orbit—one in particular, Mike (still one of my best friends today).

 Mike saw things quicker than most people.
-He and these other kids I was becoming reacquainted with were members of the B’nai B’rith Youth Organization, a nationwide Jewish youth group.
+He and these other kids I was becoming reacquainted with were members of the B’nai B’rith Youth Organization, an international Jewish youth group.
 Since the spring of our freshman year, Mike had been trying to persuade me to join—not because he had anything to gain from it but simply because he thought I’d thrive in it.
 Ever the sly pitchman, he would work me, casually mentioning the aspects of BBYO he thought would most appeal specifically to me.

 I resisted until the fall.
 The tipping point, which in retrospect should’ve been the most obvious ploy, was when Mike told me “Every weekend we have sleepovers.
 With girls.”

 Even though this turned out to be only partially true—it was not every weekend—joining would be a step up for a guy who spent most Friday and Saturday nights home (doing what, I honestly don’t remember).
 So I went to my first meeting, and felt warmly welcomed by new-old friends and strangers alike.

 At the same time, one of the most eagerly anticipated follow-up albums in rock history had just come out and was dominating the pop culture landscape: Bad by Michael Jackson.